-Finally, when your blog is moving, it’ll continue at a constant velocity unless acted upon by another force (a positive force that speeds it up, or a negative force that slows it down).
+Finally, when your blog is moving, it’ll continue at a constant velocity unless acted upon by another force.
+It could be a positive force that speeds it up, or a negative force that slows it down.

 Lesson: Gaining momentum with your blog requires a lot of energy, and the harder you try, the more frustrating it becomes.
 But eventually, according to Newton’s laws of blogging, it’s gets easier.
 Keep at it.